SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 - [Change Backend](ChangeBackendGuide.md) - (Optional)
 - [Generate your basic Travel Expense app](GenerateTravelExpenseAppGuide.md)

-The [OData Reference Guide](ODataReferenceGuide.md) will provide helpful examples on how to construct backend queries inside your app code.
+The [OData Query Reference Guide](ODataQueryReferenceGuide.md) will provide helpful examples on how to construct backend queries inside your app code.
 Those samples are tailored to fit the Travel Expense backend.

 ### Feedback